 - HTTPS-Only Mode is a feature you can enable to force all connections to websites to use HTTPS, thereby increasing the overall security and privacy of your browsing activity.

 - DNS-over-HTTPS is an option then when enabled allows you to protect your browsing activity from your ISP or someone monitoring your traffic while you’re connected to a Wi-Fi network (more info about this is available in the Secure DNS chapter).

 On top of this Firefox let’s you install powerful extensions such as Facebook Container, which automatically isolates your web activity from Meta in order to prevent them from tracking you around the web, and Firefox Multi-Account Containers, which provides similar functionality but allows you to manually create different containers and manually assign different websites to them.

 Here’s some help switching, if you need it: Switching from Chrome to Firefox (Mozilla)

 All of the web browsers mentioned so far are based on modified versions of Firefox.
-If you really need a Chromium-based web browser (Chromium is the open source project on which Google Chrome is based) then consider trying out Brave.
-Just like Google Chrome, Brave has access to the extensions available in the Chrome Web Store, but unlike Google Chrome comes with a few too many cryptocurrency-related options (which can be turned off) and some very big questions about the homophobia and Covid-denialism of its CEO, Brendan Eich.
+If you really need a Chromium-based web browser (Chromium is the open source project on which Google Chrome is based) then you could try out Brave, which is more privacy-preserving than Google Chrome, has access to the extensions available in the Chrome Web Store, but comes with a few too many cryptocurrency-related options (which can be turned off) and some very big questions about the homophobia and Covid-denialism of its CEO, Brendan Eich.

 A note: Whichever browser you choose, keep in mind that private browsing (sometime referred to as incognito or in-private browsing) is NOT an anonymity tool.